What is available from Talking Book Services?

 - Free equipment for playing audio (necessary because of specialized encryption).

 - Free access to downloadable books in audio and braille.

 - In-house assistive technology such as magnifiers and text-to-speech devices.

 - Toll-free phone numbers and access to staff 5 days a week.

-- Fiction and non-fiction for pre-school through junior-high level.
+- Fiction and non-fiction for pre-school through high school level.

-- Young adults may borrow from the adult collection.
+- Young adults may also borrow from the adult collection.